mkao006/policy_recommendation_engine/README.md

-The goal of this recommendation engine is to bring together the data and policies to identify key shortage in order to eradicate hunger and also recommend appropriate policies based on the similar of other successful policies.
+The goal of this recommendation engine is to bring together the data and policies to identify key shortage in order to eradicate hunger and also recommend appropriate policies based on similar established policies and practices.

 ## What gap does the engine fill in?